 Demonstrate and transmit your brand’s core values

-If your goal is to improve brand awareness and use content marketing for building customer loyalty, you must create a unique and solid identity.
+If your goal is to improve brand awareness and use content marketing to build customer loyalty, you must create a unique and solid identity.
 This unique identity sets you apart in the crowded marketplace.

 To start, you need to identify and understand your brand’s core values.
 Think about aligning these core values to meet the needs and preferences of your target audience and use them to create your unique identity.
 Then, ensure your content mirrors your company values and clearly articulates them to your target audience.